Note: This class was formerly called High School Writing Projects.

-- Ever wondered if your high school student could explore interest-led writing - and at the same time develop research-based academic writing skills?
+- Do you wish your high school student could explore interest-led writing, and at the same time develop research-based writing skills?

-- Have you ever wished for stress-free ways to help your teen prepare polished writing projects for the homeschool portfolio?
+- Have you ever longed for stress-free ways to help your teen prepare polished writing projects for the homeschool portfolio?

 - Do you wonder how to prepare your teens to use technology in their writing projects?

-In High School Writing Projects, students will choose their subject and format, follow individual customized project guidelines, and complete assignments on a weekly basis.
-They’ll receive feedback and instruction, working one-on-one, directly with the teacher.
+In College Prep: Audiovisual Presentations, students will choose their subject and format, learn the principles involved in crafting a compelling presentation, write a script and create an accompanying presentation with graphics.
+Students will receive feedback and instruction, working directly with the teacher.
 Access to fellow peers’ work will encourage interaction, support, and growth in critical thinking, revision, and editing skills.

-From the initial stage of selecting the topic to formulating the thesis and stepping through research and revision, Lucy Olson, your Writing Projects instructor, offers warm, supportive, capable feedback that walks your student through the entire process.
+From the initial stage of selecting the topic to formulating the thesis and stepping through research and revision, Lucy Olson, your Audiovisual Presentations instructor, offers warm, supportive, capable feedback that walks your student through the entire process.

 This class is designed for high school students who are capable of independent work.
-We’ll focus on a variety of writing forms for the high school years, preparing students to meet the requirements of college writing.
+Some previous experience with research is recommended (Take our Essay Prep: Research and Citation class to gain a firm foundation in how to do research).
 Students will gain practice with academic standards, while still preserving their personal flair.

 Professional Feedback: Personal, positive teacher feedback will offer each student concrete steps to expand and strengthen current writing skills.